lessYFF/git-eslint/README.md

-# git-lints
+# git-eslint

-git pre-commit for verifying commit-msg and eslint, then prettier
+git pre-commit for verifying commit-msg 、eslint and prettier

 # instructions for use

-npm i -D git-lints, npm link or install by global then input: git-lints-init
+npm i -D git-eslint, npm link or install by global then input: git-eslint-init

 that's all! when you do 'git commit', it will lint commit-msg、code and prettier.